Updated: Jun 3

-Handmake from coconut shell & bamboo fountain.
+Handmade fountain from coconut shell & bamboo.
 Get it on Etsy.

 Water sounds create a soothing atmosphere for our mind.
 Sound of waves is encouraging a peaceful pace of thought processing.
 The sound of flowing water helps with the deep relaxation of your body and mind, taking you to your own “happy place”.

 If you have some space in your garden, making a small pond is undoubtedly a fun project to take on.
 You could enjoy the sounds of water all day long.
 But if that’s a bit to a big project for you, getting a small fountain indoors is another great way of accessing those soothing sounds of water.
 Either way, make sure you use water mindfully and minimise the needed amount.

 Nature is plentiful with colours, each season bringing in a different theme.
 Don’t shy away from using bold colours in your home.
 It can be an accent wall if you don’t fancy painting the whole room and it will still have a significant effect on your overall mood.
 If you wish to get a less permanent option, maybe go for wallpaper instead.
 Everwallpaper has an exquisite Leaves Wallpaper collection entirely inspired by nature.

 Each colour affects your mood differently : “Colours, like features, follow the changes of the emotions,” the artist Pablo Picasso once remarked.
 Colours to consider — soft greens, light blues, lemon yellow, shades of brown, pink, bright orange, cream and many more.
 Learn more how each colour affect your mood here.